 POP (Post Office Protocol) is a protocol for authenticating to and retrieving messages from an e-mail server.
 With POP, you can use a client e-mail application such as Microsoft Outlook or Mozilla Thunderbird to retrieve and view your e-mail messages.
 For more information about POP, please see this article.

 Unmanaged hosting (also sometimes called “semi-managed” hosting) is a type of web hosting where you handle all configuration changes, software upgrades, and other system administration tasks for the server.
-A2 Hosting's Cloud VPS, Dynamic VPS, and Flex Dedicated Server are all unmanaged packages.
+A2 Hosting's Cloud VPS, Unmanaged VPS, and Unmanaged Dedicated Server hosting are all unmanaged packages.
 Unmanaged hosting packages at A2 Hosting do not include cPanel (though you can install it yourself).
 If you do not feel comfortable administering an entire server, managed hosting is a good choice.

 SMTP (Simple Mail Transfer Protocol) is the standard protocol for sending and receiving e-mail messages.
 For more information about SMTP, please see this article.